liang8283/TPC-H-Hashdata/README.md

 - `RUN_SQL`: default `true`.
   It will run the power test of the benchmark.
 - `RUN_SINGLE_USER_REPORTS`: default `true`.
-  It will upload the results to the Greenplum database `gpadmin` under schema `tpcds_reports`.
+  It will upload the results to the Greenplum database `gpadmin` under schema `tpch_reports`.
   These tables are required later on in the `RUN_SCORE` step.
   Recommend to keep it `true` if above step of `RUN_SQL` is `true`.
 - `RUN_MULTI_USER`: default `true`.